Bielsko-Biała: Air pollution

 Bielsko-Biała is a city with relatively high air pollution.
 According to a 2016 report by the World Health Organization, it was ranked as the twenty-seventh most polluted city in the European Union.
 Then in a 2020 report by the IQAir company, it was ranked thirty-eighth in Europe and fifth in Poland.
 The biggest contributor to air pollution is the fact that many households, including in the inner city area, still use traditional heating systems based on burning coal.
 The environmental situation in the city has been gradually improving in recent years.
 This is influenced by municipal measures such as the "Low Emission Economy Plan", which has been implemented since 2015.
 In 2020, 454 coal-fired boilers in residentional buildings were replaced by gas or district heating using municipal subsidies.

 Bielsko-Biała belongs to the cities where the environmental condition has been gradually improving over the past few years.
 The number of days when the permissible daily concentration of suspended particulate matter PM10 was exceeded in the years 2018-2022 were as follows: 52, 30, 33, 41, 24, respectively.

 The main contributors to air pollution are the use of outdated solid fuel sources in households, emissions of gases and particles from industrial plants, and traffic.

 The operation of outdated heating systems and solid fuel combustion sources within the city promotes the formation of smog during the heating season.
 Smog has a negative impact on human health and can also have destructive effects on buildings, especially historical ones.

 Pollution from traffic is concentrated within densely built-up areas known as "street canyons."
 The city's air quality is significantly influenced by transregional factors, such as the influx of pollutants from neighboring municipalities.

 The quality of the water flowing through the city has been gradually improving.
 However, in 2022, the state of a significant portion of surface water, both in the Biała and Wapienica rivers, was classified as poor.

 The city's ecological situation has been gradually improving in recent years, thanks in part to the actions of municipal authorities, such as the implementation of the "Low-Emission Economy Plan" since 2010.
 Between 2008 and 2022, with the city's support, over 7200 solid fuel boilers and furnaces were eliminated in residential buildings in Bielsko-Biała.

-The first municipal Energy Management Bureau in Poland was established in Bielsko-Biała in 1997, and it currently operates as an energy team within the Department of Environmental Protection and Energy of the Municipal Office.
+The municipal Energy Management Bureau in Bielsko-Biała was established in 1997 and now operates as an energy-management team within the city's Department of Environmental Protection and Energy.

 In 2022, there were three monitoring stations in the city as part of the National Air Quality Monitoring System, and the city installed 36 air quality sensors in urban areas to depict the distribution of pollutants within the city [Source: Data from the Department of Environmental Protection and Energy, Municipal Office in Bielsko-Biała].